Katze719/EdgeScope/README.md

 ## 🧠 How It Works

+1. **Screen Capture**:
+   - On Windows, the application uses the `ImageGrab` module from Pillow to capture the selected screen area.
-1. **Screen Capture**: The application uses the `grim` tool to capture the selected screen area as an image.
+   - On Wayland, the application uses the `grim` tool to capture the selected screen area as an image.
 2. **Grayscale Conversion**: The captured image is converted to grayscale using OpenCV.
 3. **Inversion**: The grayscale image is inverted to enhance edge visibility.
 4. **Edge Detection**: The Canny edge detection algorithm is applied to the inverted image using the user-defined parameters.